IMatch supports a range of virtual transforms such as rotate or crop.

 If a file has a virtual transformation (rotation or crop), IMatch displays a special icon in the thumbnail panel.

-When you click on the icon, IMatch opens a context menu with Transform commands.
+When you click on the icon, IMatch opens a context menu with transform commands.

 See the corresponding help topic for more information.

-Adobe's ACR RAW processor, Photoshop, LR and some other applications from other vendors record information about the crop you perform in the XMP metadata of the image.
+Adobe's ACR RAW processor, Photoshop, Lightroom, and some other applications from other vendors record information about the crop you perform in the XMP metadata of the image.
 The information is stored inside the XMP crs namespace.

 IMatch can use this information to display images cropped in the same way you see these files in Photoshop or other supported applications.

-The crop information is optionally imported at the same time metadata is imported from the file.
+The crop information is optionally imported at the same time as metadata is imported from the file.
 If the XMP record contains information about a crop in a format that is supported by IMatch, the crop is applied as a virtual transformation to the image.

 When a crop exists and has been imported, you can switch it on or off via the corresponding command available in the File Window context menu under Rotate and Transform.
 IMatch also toggles the corresponding Cropped metadata tag in the XMP:crs namespace.
-This will not modify the crop settings or dimensions, only whether the crop is enabled or not.
+This does not modify the crop settings or dimensions, only whether the crop is enabled or not.